 The Internal Control Committee oversees the implementation and enforcement of the overall internal control system, as well as conducts periodic monitoring.
 The Committee also identifies issues and considers countermeasures related to the internal systems and frameworks, points out these issues to the relevant departments, and makes improvements.
 In addition, the Committee monitors progress on assessments of internal controls with regards to financial reporting, based on the Financial Instruments and Exchange Act, thereby working to ensure the reliability of financial reporting.
-Each committee (Compliance Committee, Sustainability Committee, etc.) and subcommittee (the Disclosure Subcommittee, Information Security Subcommittee, etc.) discusses specific initiatives for their area of expertise.
+Each committee (Compliance Committee, Sustainability Committee, etc.), subcommittee (Information Security Subcommittee, which was reorganized into a committee in April 2022) and working group (the Disclosure Working Group, the Business Continuity Management Working Group) discuss specific initiatives for their area of expertise.

-The Internal Control Committee met five times during the fiscal year ended March 31, 2021, and reported the details of these meetings to the Board of Directors.
+The Internal Control Committee met six times during the fiscal year ended March 31, 2022, and reported the details of these meetings to the Board of Directors.